gmzsebastian/dustysn/docs/reference.rst

 Dust
 ----

-The functions in ``dustysn`` depend mostly on the mass absorption coefficient from [CITE] and [CITE].
+The functions in ``dustysn`` are based off the mass absorption coefficients from `Sarangi et al. 2022 <https://ui.adsabs.harvard.edu/abs/2022A%26A...668A..57S/abstract>`__.
-Currently, the supported compositions are carbonaceous and silicate dust.
-The carbonaceous dust can have grain sizes of 0.01, 0.1, or 1.0 microns, while the silicate dust can have grain sizes of 0.1 microns.
+Currently, the supported compositions are carbon and silicate dust.
+The carbon dust can have grain sizes of 0.01, 0.1, or 1.0 microns, while the silicate dust can have grain sizes of 0.1 microns.

 Models